Rutgers Cancer Institute of New Jersey

-The benefits of swimming are not limited just to those who want to avoid the injuries common to other forms of exercise.
-Those recovering from exercise-related—and non-exercise-related—injuries can also benefit.
-Why?
-Because swimming's non-impact, low-stress nature is often the best exercise method to strengthen injured joints or limbs without making the original injury worse.
+Swimming isn't just for athletes trying to avoid injury.
+People who are recovering from exercise and non-exercise-related injuries can also benefit.
+This is because the no-impact, low-stress nature of swimming is often the best method to strengthen injured joints or limbs without making the original injury worse.

 Centers for Disease Control and Prevention

 Chapter 4: Exercise and asthma.
 Partners Healthcare website.
 Available at: http://www.asthma.partners.org/newfiles/BoFAChapter4.html.
 Accessed October 12, 2021.